-ESL-72 - Intermediate Reading and Vocabulary 4 units
+ESL-72 - Intermediate Reading and Vocabulary 4 units Prerequisite: None.

-Advisory: Enrollment in ESL-53 or 54.
+Advisory: Completion of ESL-71 and enrollment in ESL-53 or 54.
 Emphasizes the continued acquisition of reading skills needed for college level courses, expansion of receptive and productive vocabulary, and comprehension of medium-length adapted reading selections.
 72 hours lecture and 18 hours laboratory.
 (Non-degree credit course.
 Pass/No Pass only.)